Second English Civil War: Revolt elsewhere

 In Cornwall, Northamptonshire, North Wales, and Lincolnshire the revolt collapsed as easily as that in Kent.
 Only in South Wales, Essex, and the north of England was there serious fighting.
 In the first of these districts, South Wales, Cromwell rapidly reduced all the fortresses except Pembroke.
 Here Laugharne, Poyer, and Powel held out with the desperate courage of deserters.

 In the north, Pontefract Castle was surprised by the Royalists, and shortly afterwards Scarborough Castle declared for the King as well.
-Fairfax, after his success at Maidstone and the pacification of Kent, turned northward to reduce Essex, where, under their ardent, experienced, and popular leader Sir Charles Lucas, the Royalists were in arms in great numbers.
+Fairfax, after his success at Maidstone and the pacification of Kent, turned northward to reduce Essex, where, under their ardent, experienced, and popular leader Charles Lucas, the Royalists were in arms in great numbers.
 Fairfax soon drove Lucas into Colchester, but the first attack on the town was repulsed and he had to settle down to a long and wearisome siege.

 A Surrey rising is remembered for the death of the young and gallant Lord Francis Villiers, younger brother of George Villiers, 2nd Duke of Buckingham, in a skirmish at Kingston (7 July 1648).
 The rising collapsed almost as soon as it had gathered force, and its leaders, the Duke of Buckingham and Henry Rich, the Earl of Holland, escaped, after another attempt to induce London to declare for them, to St Albans and St Neots, where Holland was taken prisoner.
 Buckingham escaped overseas.

 Lambert in the north

 Major-General John Lambert, a brilliant young Parliamentarian commander of twenty-nine, was more than equal to the situation.
-He left the sieges of Pontefract Castle and Scarborough Castle to Colonel Edward Rossiter, and hurried into Cumberland to deal with the English Royalists under Sir Marmaduke Langdale.
+He left the sieges of Pontefract Castle and Scarborough Castle to Colonel Edward Rossiter, and hurried into Cumberland to deal with the English Royalists under Marmaduke Langdale.
 With his cavalry, Lambert got into touch with the enemy about Carlisle and slowly fell back to Bowes and Barnard Castle.
 Lambert fought small rearguard actions to annoy the enemy and gain time.
 Langdale did not follow him into the mountains.
 Instead, he occupied himself in gathering recruits, supplies of material, and food for the advancing Scots.

 Lambert, reinforced from the Midlands, reappeared early in June and drove Langdale back to Carlisle with his work half finished.
-About the same time, the local cavalry of Durham and Northumberland were put into the field for the Parliamentarians by Sir Arthur Hesilrige, governor of Newcastle.
+About the same time, the local cavalry of Durham and Northumberland were put into the field for the Parliamentarians by Arthur Hesilrige, governor of Newcastle.
 On 30 June, under the direct command of Colonel Robert Lilburne, these mounted forces won a considerable success at the River Coquet.

 This reverse, coupled with the existence of Langdale's Royalist force on the Cumberland side, practically compelled Hamilton to choose the west coast route for his advance.
 His Scottish Engager army began slowly to move down the long couloir between the mountains and the sea.
 The Campaign of Preston which followed is one of the most brilliant in English history.